Biosignature: Agnostic biosignatures

-Because the only form of known life is that on Earth, the search for biosignatures is heavily influenced by the products that life produces on Earth.
-However, life that is different from life on Earth may still produce biosignatures that are detectable by humans, even though nothing is known about their specific biology.
-This form of biosignature is called an "agnostic biosignature" because it is independent of the form of life that produces it.
-It is widely agreed that all life–no matter how different it is from life on Earth–needs a source of energy to thrive.
-This must involve some sort of chemical disequilibrium, which can be exploited for metabolism.
-Geological processes are independent of life, and if scientists can constrain the geology well enough on another planet, then they know what the particular geologic equilibrium for that planet should be.
-A deviation from geological equilibrium can be interpreted as an atmospheric disequilibrium and agnostic biosignature.
+Because the only known example of life is Earth life, the search for biosignatures is heavily influenced by the products and processes associated with life on Earth.
+However, life that is fundamentally different from life on Earth may still produce detectable biosignatures, even if its specific biology is unknown.
+Such indicators are referred to as "agnostic biosignatures," as they do not rely on assumptions about the biochemical nature of the life that generates them.
+It is widely accepted that all life–no matter how different it is from life on Earth–needs a source of energy to thrive.
+This must involve a chemical disequilibrium that can support metabolic processes.
+Geological processes operate independently of biology, and if the geologic state of a planet is well constrained, the expected geochemical equilibrium can be predicted.
+Departures from this equilibrium may indicate atmospheric disequilibrium and serve as potential agnostic biosignatures.